 The Tour de Rez Cup Series includes the following events across the reservation.

 The Chuska Challenge is our largest bike event, bringing bike enthusiasts to the Chuska Mountains each fall.
 There are races, tour options, kids activities, live music and awesome camping and food all weekend in the highcountry between Red Valley and Lukachukai.

-The Monument Valley Bike Race offers a short (13-mile) fast dirt road race through the tribal park during a summer evening in June.
+The Monument Valley Bike Race offers a short (13-mile) fast dirt road race among the iconic formations of the tribal park.

 Competitive youth mountain biking has come to the Navajo Nation, as students from several Dine’ communities are taking part in the Arizona Interscholastic Cycling League through NICA-sanctioned, rez-based teams.
 These efforts are the dream of Dine’ bike advocate Cloudia Jackson, retired pro cyclist Scott Nydam, and Hopi master mechanic/coach Manny Chavarria, who have collaboratively promoted these efforts.
 Youth take part in races across Arizona throughout the fall season, and many compete in TDR Cup events in the spring and summer months.